Recognizing Parental Alienation Syndrome

 - Denying the other parent and the children private phone or Skype communication time and listening in during those conversations

-In a recent case a father was always in the background making comments, and on many occasions he was telling the children that “time was up” and insisting that the phone conversation come to an end.
+In a recent case, a father was always in the background making comments while the kids spoke to their mother on the phone.
+The father was telling the children that “time was up” and insisting that the phone conversation come to an end, or even was listening to the conversations between the kids and the mother.

 There is no easy solution to ending Parental Alienation Syndrome.
 One would hope that the love of the child would prevail over one parent's desire for retaliation.
 Unfortunately, many people cannot set aside their hostile emotions toward their (ex) spouses, a situation that often results in emotional damage and the estrangement of a child from one parent.

 If you feel that your (ex) spouse or the other parent is interfering with your parenting time or undermining the relationship you have with your child(ren), begin to document these kinds of behaviors.
-Discuss your case with an experienced Colorado family law attorney.
+Discuss your case with an experienced Florida Family Law attorney.
 Your lawyer can get the right child custody experts involved in the case or make the judge aware of these kinds of incidents.

 Disclaimer: The blogs posted on ShayneLaw.com are offered for informational purposes only.
 These blogs are not a solicitation for legal business and should not be construed as providing any legal advice or legal opinions as to any specific fact or circumstance.
 Specific legal issues, concerns and conditions always require the advice of an appropriate legal professional.
-To obtain legal advice or opinions about Colorado family law, personally consult with a licensed Colorado attorney.
+To obtain legal advice or opinions about Florida Family Law, personally consult with a licensed Florida attorney.

 (Parental Alienation Syndrome: How to Detect It and What to Do About It; J. Michael Bone and Michael R. Walsh, The Florida Bar Journal, Vo.
 73, No. 3, March 1999, p 44-48)